-Ouija: Mystifying History of the Dreaded Talking Board
+Ouija: Mystifying History of the Dreaded Talking Board Game

-It began as a harmless board game.
-How did the Ouija get such a fearful reputation?
+It began as a harmless game.
+How did the Ouija board get such a fearful reputation?

-The Ouija is a simple board with letters and numbers, and a planchette to point to them.
+The Ouija board is a simple board with letters and numbers, and a planchette to point to them.
 It was invented by an attorney who marketed it commercially to turn a profit.
 I’m pretty sure the patent did not include portals to Hell.

 Nevertheless, Ouija Boards have always been a source of scorn for religious fundamentalists, who believe they are tools of Satan.
 Ouija burnings and pleas to end their production still happen here in the digital age, when science and technology is supposed to have evolved us beyond those archaic belief systems conceived by early civilizations to explain the natural world.